 For a child on a Child Protection Plan or is recognised as a Child In Need, a CAF is not required.

 Making an application

-Parents are able to self-refer if they meet the benefit criteria only, you can use the self - refer application form self - refer application form 31kb.
+Parents are able to self-refer (if they meet the benefit criteria only) by completing the self - refer application form self - refer application form 130kb.

 Wiltshire has a small budget to fund some additional children who do not meet the low-income criteria.
 These applications should come from a children’s centre outreach worker, health visitor or social worker and should be accompanied with a CAF.
 All applications made via this route will be assessed by a funding panel for eligibility on the following dates.